 Beijing National Aquatics Center (Water Cube)

-Written by Sally Guo Updated Apr.
-28, 2022
+Written by Sally Guo Updated Jul.
+8, 2021

-Built for the 2008 Beijing Olympics, Beijing National Aquatics Center has a cute nickname – Water Cube.
-The Water Cube is not only a sporting venue, but it is also a magnificent architecture and popular tourist attraction.
+Built for the 2008 Beijing Olympics, the Beijing National Aquatics Center has a cute nickname – Water Cube.
+The Water Cube is not only a sporting venue, but it is also a magnificent architecture and a popular tourist attraction.
 In the daytime, the Water Cube shines as a blue transparent spectacle, while after sunset it is a crystal piece of architecture with LED-lit bubbles.

 Read this article to know more details about this famous architecture.